-Winthrop-University Hospital’s Healthy Lungs for Kids Program is dedicated to making a difference in the respiratory health of infants, children, adolescents and young adults through outstanding patient care.
+NYU Winthrop Hospital’s Healthy Lungs for Kids Program is dedicated to making a difference in the respiratory health of infants, children, adolescents and young adults through outstanding patient care.
 We offer diagnos¬tic procedures and innovative, effective treatments.

 Committed to the well-being of patients and their families, the program’s board-certified pediatric pulmonologists and nurse practitioner are known for being accessible and approachable.
 They combine knowledge, expertise and education with compassion and respect for the individual and diverse needs of the community.